boylesoftware/x2node-dbos/README.md

 }
 ```

 Properties `addressRefs` on record type _Account_ and `accountRefs` on record type _Address_ share the same link table `accounts_addresses`.
 This case is unique in the sense that modification of a record of one record type may have a side-effect of making changes to stored properties of some records of another record type.
+Such record types and the properties that reference each other are known as _entangled_.

 ### Calculated Properties